LammersInsects/dbqcp/CONTRIBUTING.md

 Please use the [issue tracker](https://github.com/LammersInsects/dbpq/issues) for basically everything to bring to my attention.

 Please use [pull requests](https://github.com/LammersInsects/dbpq/pulls) for new code, features, and enhancements.
-Please make sure to first rebase your topic branch on the latest status of the main branch.
+Please make sure to first rebase your topic branch on the latest status of the [origin/dev](https://github.com/LammersInsects/dbpq/tree/dev) branch.

-Using GitHub's label system is encouraged.
+Using GitHub's label system for issues and pull requests is encouraged.

 # Version management